PolideaInternal/airflow-breeze-gcp-extension/README.setup.md

 You  can use it at any time when you want to make sure that some previously used credentials are not misused as it will use completely new set of credentials for the project.
-In case project is recreated, all team members will have to pull the pushed version of `airflow-breeze-config` in order to be able to authenticate with service accounts of the project.
+In case project is recreated, all team members will have to pull the new version of `airflow-breeze-config` in order to be able to authenticate with service accounts of the project.